• Skip to primary navigation

 • Roast for another 15 minutes until cheese is golden brown.

-• Remove from oven and immediately top with fresh ground black pepper and chopped parsley.
+• Remove from oven and top with fresh ground black pepper and chopped parsley.
 Serve with lemon wedges, if desired.

 • Serve immediately.